designgears/Manjaro-SteamOS/Instructions for install.md

 # https://manjaro.org/download/

 Once installed Download the install scripts and install.
-Remember to make each script executable with chmod +x
+Remember to make each script executable with
+# chmod +x
+or right click the file and chose run as executable
-# run all scripts sudo
+# run all scripts sudo ./(filename.sh)

 Find Steam in your apps and log in.